 All travellers returning from international destinations, including the United States, are subject to federal government requirements that may include testing and quarantines.

-Visit the Government of Canada website for information and rules around international travel, including exemptions for fully vaccinated travellers.
+Visit the Government of Canada website for information and rules around international travel.

 We need your feedback to improve saskatchewan.ca.
 Help us improve